abdulhannanali/share-to-workplace/README.md

 - Improve the modularization within the code, so it's easier for us to remake the extensions
 - Add a better build system, so we can build the code easily

-#### Why using analytics?

-We don't copy any data that can identify the content the user is sharing, the user itself, or the organization.
-However, Workplace doesn't allow us to issue an `appId` like what Facebook does.
-This can help us in gathering analytics, but this feature isn't available unfortunately.
-When we add analytics, we are going to be totally fair with what we do!

 ## LICENSE
 MIT LICENSE.
 See [LICENSE](LICENSE) for more details. :heart: